The Only 20-Minute Treadmill Workout You Need to Build Muscle and Cardio Fitness Over 50

 5 Strength Exercises to Do Off the Treadmill Mid-Workout

-As you age, it also becomes increasingly important to incorporate unilateral (one-sided) exercises into your fitness program.
-Working one side of your body at a time promotes core strength while working your balance and coordination.
+As you age, it also becomes increasingly important to incorporate one-sided exercises into your fitness program.
+Working one side of your body at a time promotes core strength while working your balance and coordination — and creates more of the brain-boosting cognitive challenge mentioned above.

 Advertisement